What is a Cryostat & How Does It Work?

 What Does a Cryostat Do?

 A cryostat is made up of five parts that serve important functions for various experiments.
-These are the: freezing shelf, specimen holders, microtome, blade holder, and anti-roll guides.
+These are the: freezing chamber or shelf, specimen holders, microtome, blade holder, and anti-roll guides.

 Before tissues can be analyzed, they must first be prepped.
 Cryosectioning is best for tissues that melt, wrinkle, crack, tear, or otherwise deteriorate when you work with them.
 You must embed the tissue for sectioning, either in paraffin, optimal cutting temperature (OCT) compounds, or resin.